conestack/plumber/README.rst

 descriptor.

-During discussion on the artssprint we agreed on not changing a plumbing class pipelines during runtime, but instead enable plumbing further parts during runtime per instance in front of the class' pipeline.
+During discussion on the artssprint we agreed on not changing a plumbing class pipelines during runtime, but instead enable plumbing further behaviors during runtime per instance in front of the class' pipeline.

 Miscellanea